 In San Marco D’Alunzio, one of the most beautiful villages in Italy in the province of Messina, the Festa del SS Crocifisso di Aracoeli, opens the Easter rites in Sicily.
 This rite, which comes from a very old tradition, was instituted in 1612 and has been repeated the same way ever since then: on the last Friday of March (if it coincides with Good Friday, the feast is brought forward to the previous Friday), St. Marco d'Alunzio relives this celebration, the only one of its kind, with profound emotion and religious fervour.

-At the end of the eleven ‘o clock Mass held in the seventeenth-century Church Maria Santissima dell'Aracoeli, the simulacrum of the SS.Crocifisso together with the picture of the “Virgin of the Seven Sorrows”, stabbed by seven swords, is carried in procession by the babbaluti (the local faithful, both men and women) who go throughout the town streets while invoking : “Signuri, Misericordia, Pietà” (My Lord, have mercy on me).
+After the eleven o'clock Mass, held in the seventeenth-century church, Chiesa di Maria Santissima dell'Aracoeli, the statue of the SS.Crocifisso (Holy Cross) with the image of the "Vergine dei Sette Dolori" (Virgin of the Seven Sorrows) at his feet, pierced by seven swords, is carried in a procession by the Babbaluti (the faithful, both men and women) who process through the streets of the country with the lamentable invocation: "Lord, have mercy, have mercy".